eligeske/open-wc/docs/guides/developing-components/getting-started.md

 Browsers have improved a lot over the past years.
 It's now possible to do web development without requiring any build tools, using the native module loader of the browser.
 We think this is a great fit for web components, and we recommend this as a general starting point.

 Build tools can quickly add a lot of complexity to your code, and make your code reliant on a specific build setup.
 We think it's best to avoid them during development, or only add them for light transformations if you know what you're doing.

+## Base libraries

+Our generator sets you up with a component built with [lit-html](http://lit-html.polymer-project.org/) and [LitElement](https://lit-element.polymer-project.org/) as base libraries.
+This is our standard recommendation and a solid starting point for most projects, but it's not the only way to build web components.

+Check the [base libraries](../community/base-libraries.md) page for alternative options.